rahulchauhan049/covidDashboard/readme.md

 <!-- badges: end -->

-This is an R package for covid-19 data trend visualizationa.
-This package has used live [Johns Hplkins](https://github.com/CSSEGISandData/COVID-19) dataset.
+This is an R package for covid-19 data trend visualizations.
+This package has used live [Johns Hopkins](https://github.com/CSSEGISandData/COVID-19) dataset.

 ## Installation